 Average annual temperature in Athens is 18°C with the sun shining without any disturb by clouds for 179 days a year.
 Athenians don’t miss the chance to enjoy the great weather, walking around or visiting the Athens riviera, being only 15 minutes drive from the city centre and offering beautiful beaches, cafes, open air cinemas and more.

 These were the top 7 things that we believe you didn’t know about Athens.
 Visit the city to discover more secrets about it!
-Think Athens agendas can promise you an effortless organization of the perfect city break.
+To do it effortlessly, organize yourself with a Think Athens Agenda.